 - Background check (required when applying for the Professional Educator License as well as for approval to complete the externship).
 Candidates with a record of misdemeanor or felony convictions may face special challenges obtaining an externship in a school setting or obtaining the Professional Educator License through the Illinois State Board of Education.
 For more information, please contact the Illinois State Board of Education at 866.262.6663.

-All applications for admission to the Post-Master's School Social Work Endorsement Certificate Program (formerly the Type 73 certificate) must be received by March 15, 2018.
+All applications for admission to the Post-Master's School Social Work Endorsement Certificate Program (formerly the Type 73 certificate) must be received by March 15 for consideration for the following Autumn Quarter.
 Only complete applications are reviewed.
 There are a limited number of spaces available for the program.
-Admission decisions will be made by March 31, 2018.
-Coursework begins Autumn Quarter 2018.
+Admission decisions will be made by March 31, each year.
+Coursework begins in the following Autumn Quarter.

 Applications are available online at: